espocrm/documentation/docs/development/metadata/scopes.md

 ### isCustom

-_Description_: scope is custom.
-In general this parameter is set, if the entity was created with Entity Manager;
+_Description_: scope is custom; in general this parameter is true if the entity was created in the Entity Manager;

 _Type_: boolean;